abb128/april-asr/extra/exporting-howto.md

     --language "en-us"
 ```

 This will produce a .april file in the exp-dir.
-This can be loaded by libapril.
+This can be loaded by libaprilasr.